Why the Best Gym Franchise Is a Strategic Business Decision

 Recurring Income Is the Real Asset

-The key is balance.
-The best gym franchise does not rely on upselling alone.
-It builds a base membership that sustains the business while allowing premium offerings to enhance margins rather than compensate for weak fundamentals.
+Balance matters.
+The best gym franchise does not depend on upselling to survive.
+It builds a base membership that sustains operations.
+Premium offerings then improve margins.
+They are not used to cover weak fundamentals.

 How Franchise Support Impacts Investor Outcomes